MelissaLok/jsCalculator/README.md

 # JS HTML CSS Calculator
-This is a simple calculator project that was done within an hour.
+This is a simple calculator project.
 Practice on JavaScript, HTML and CSS.